Class/Course - Bank Clerk

 1. Mixed Topic - Quiz

-2. Read the passage carefully and answer the questions given below it.
+2. Direction : Read the following passage carefully and answer the questions given below it.
 Certain words are given in bold to help you to locate them while answering some of the questions.

 Every technology has its positive and negative sides.
 It is the social process that controls the use and application of a technology which determines whether a particular technology delivers more good than bad.
 Unfortunately, the social process controlling the use and application of large dams has been extremely weak in India.
 Studies on corruption show that corrupt institutions focus much more on the hardware of a technology rather than on its software.

 Whether it is corruption, incompetence or plain ignorance, it is a matter of fact that the software of the vast irrigational resources created by large dams has been totally ignored, especially the dimensions of equity and sustainability.
 How should the water be used?
 What should be the cropping patterns?
 How should the water be shared?
 How are we going to deal With the problem of resettlement?
 Many such questions remain unaddressed in large irrigation systems built around big dams.
 The problem of resettlement is going to grow, if nothing else, because of population growth.
 A watershed that supported one lakh people will today support probably three lakh people and, in the years to come, even more.
 Will it be easy to resettle so many people?

 Many large dams, especially in the humid regions, have not brought many benefits.
 Even where they have boosted agricultural production, as in the arid, semi-arid and subhumid areas, the irrigational resources, in most cases, have been cornered by the more powerful farmers to grow waterintensive, but high-value, crops like rice and sugarcane, leaving many poor farmers without water.